lucasmalara/internship/README.md

 <h2 id="ex5">EX5-EXPERIMENTAL-GET-MAPPING</h2>

 <p align="justify">
 This project started as an experiment.
-It was focused on creating first basic <i>API</i>.
+It was focused on creating first basic <i>Web API</i>.
 Mapping was only provided for <code>GET</code> method.
 The concept of the project can be described as:
 </p>

-- User sends a request with a parameter key `name` and defined value.
+- User sends a request with a parameter key `name` and (optionally) defined value.
-- The _API_ sends response determined by provided value of the key.
+- _API_ sends a response determined by the provided value of the key.
 - If the value of the key is `undefined`, equals to `stranger` or it **DOES NOT MATCH** specified `regex`
   <a href="#ex5regex">&#10549;</a>, _API_ returns general response<a href="#ex5default">&#10549;</a>
   (or error response in some cases).